-Dr. Johney Green Jr. — Associate Laboratory Director for Mechanical and Thermal Systems Engineering
+Dr. Johney Green Jr. — Associate Laboratory Director for Mechanical and Thermal Engineering Sciences

 Prior to assuming his current position, Green held a number of leadership roles at Oak Ridge National Laboratory (ORNL), where he served as director of the Energy and Transportation Science Division and group leader for fuels, engines, and emissions research.
 Green managed a broad science and technology portfolio and user facilities that made significant science and engineering advances in building technologies; sustainable industrial and manufacturing processes; fuels, engines, emissions, and transportation analysis; and vehicle systems integration.